Ah, a warm cup of camp coffee in the morning…it’s not just something I want when I’m camping, it’s something I need when I’m camping!

 Not a fan of espresso or instant coffee?
 Then a French press might be your campfire coffee solution.

-A French press allows you to brew coffee that tastes just like the good stuff from home.
-In fact, many people use a French press for their coffee at home – not just while camping.
+A French press allows you to brew camp coffee that tastes just like the good stuff from home.
+In fact, many people use a French press for their coffee at home – not just for their camping coffee.

 Heat up the water via your preferred method.
 Fill up the French press with your choice of coffee grounds while you’re waiting for it to boil.
 Once the water is hot, pour it over the top of the grounds inside the French press.